Skip to content

 The joy (and horror) of writing is the UNBOUNDED FREEDOM.
 On the page, you can do anything you want.
 This can make it hard to know what to do.

-One way to narrow your options so that it’s easier to make confident writing choices is to target your reader.
+One way to narrow your options so that it’s easier to make confident writing choices is to try and please the tastes of a specific audience.

-Some folks do this by relying on tropes (like “the grumpy one always turns out to have a heart of gold”) or genre conventions (like “romance readers demand a happy ending.”)
-Others do it by writing only to please themselves and trying to forget about the readers at all, so that they’re their own target audience.
+Some folks do this by relying on tropes (like “fantasy readers love it when the grumpy warrior turns out to have a heart of gold”) or genre conventions (like “romance readers demand a happy ending.”)
+Others do it by writing only to please themselves.
+They try to forget about the readers at all and only cater to their own tastes.
+That works for some authors but I don’t like to do it, because I think the writer-reader relationship is beautiful and inspiring.
+I wouldn’t want to be without it.
+Sure, I could talk to myself on paper.
+I’d rather talk to someone else.

-I like the tactic of writing for a specific person.
-Not a class of people, a type of person, or for myself.
-When I see my work as more like a letter or a postcard, it inspires me to be joyful and clear.
+When I see my work as less like “writing a work of art” and more like writing a letter or a postcard to somebody, it inspires me to be joyful and clear.

 Writing can feel lonely or abstract; scrawling glyphs and runes on a page, with the vague hope that a stranger might be moved by them at an unspecified later date in a room you’ll never see.
 But, writing isn’t abstract or “for the muse” or “for the world” or “for the void.”
 It’s a bid for human-to-human communication, just like a phone call to a best friend or a risky but bold text message to your crush.

-If you’re struggling to stay motivated with your writing habit, or you feel overwhelmed about how to shape or edit your work, see if writing for one person can help.
+If you’re struggling to stay motivated with your writing habit, or you feel overwhelmed about how to draft or shape or edit your work, see if writing for one person helps.

 (Wanna try it but having trouble getting started?
 Try 55 Ways to Stop Procrastination.)